Jack Perrett: Music career

-Wales Online journalist David Owens named Perrett in his "100 Greatest Welsh Songs of 2016" longlist, included another of the EP tracks, "Drunk And Stoned" in his Wales Online "Top 100 welsh songs of 2016" playlist.
+Wales Online journalist David Owens named Perrett in his "100 Greatest Welsh Songs of 2016" longlist, including another of the EP tracks, "Drunk And Stoned" in his Wales Online "Top 100 welsh songs of 2016" playlist.

 Perrett was named in the final six of the Aloft Hotels/Universal Music Group "Project: Aloft Star" competition, performing to industry experts including BBC Radio 1 presenter Huw Stephens, Sian Anderson of BBC Radio 1Xtra, and Spector frontman Fred Macpherson.

 Performing live, he is joined by a band, and in the studio has been mentored by Estrons member Steffan Pringle, who also works with rising Welsh musicians The Himalayas and Adwaith.

-In August 2018 he performed at Le Pub in support of Newport sports team Riot City Ravens.
+In August 2018 he performed at Le Pub in support of the Newport sports team Riot City Ravens.
 The same month, Perrett launched the single "Portlife", a Newport take on Blur's 1994 hit Parklife, through an innovative city tour which involved performances at popular local sites including Alonzi Fish Bar, Chessmen, Tiny Rebel's city centre brewbar, The Gallery Space at Newport Market, and outside the gates of Rodney Parade, where he performed before the kick off of his boyhood football team Newport County.
-There, he watched the fixture against Crewe Alexandria and then completed the day with gigs at The Ivy Bush bar and El Sieco's.
+There, he watched the fixture against Crewe Alexandra and then completed the day with gigs at The Ivy Bush bar and El Sieco's.

 Portlife received significant viral attention and coverage on social media after it was shared by Wales Online.
-The song is frequently played at Rodney Parade during pre-match build up to Newport County home fixtures.
+The song is frequently played at Rodney Parade during pre-match build-up to Newport County home fixtures.

 In November 2017 he performed at the anniversary celebrations for the Newport Rising, at an event named "Newport Rising", which saw events take place in front of the Westgate Hotel, and activities held by Our Chartist Heritage including film exhibits at the Riverfront Arts Centre and a reenactment march on the city centre streets.
 Perrett performed at a live show at Tiny Rebel Brewbar in the city.

 His single "Pressure" was released in May 2019, and was described as "a mouthy cousin of Jake Bugg and Oasis, (which) has already garnered comparisons to those names as well as The Stone Roses and Kasabian."

 Perrett performed with Horizons Gorwelion at the 2019 Great Escape Festival in Brighton.

 Perrett is promoted by the This Feeling label and campaign, who are backed by Liam Gallagher and The Libertines.
 He was named to This Feeling's "Big in 2019" list.

 He was named to the 2019 Horizons Gorwelion list, backed by BBC Cymru Wales, Arts Council of Wales, and presenter/curator Bethan Elfyn.